 It's because I wanted her to succeed more than I wanted to snag that job.
 Quite simply, I put the customer's needs before my own.

-The photography is not the hard part of food photography.
+Photography is not the hard part of food photography.
 The trick is to know how to present your subject well.
 You can work with a chef and a food stylist to create the plates, but you're the photographer.
 You need to know the subject you're capturing.
-I didn't have that experience or knowledge, so I would have been the weak link on this photo shoot.
+I didn't have that experience or knowledge, so I would have been the weak link on this photoshoot.
 I received this referral because of an element of trust.
 That's why I made a counter-offer.

 Instead of shooting it myself, I explained that I really don't have experience with food photography, but I was happy to recommend a friend who's done commercial and food shoots before.
 I also added that I'd be happy to fill in the job just in case they didn't work things out.
 The key message is that I want her to succeed.
 So when should you turn down a job?
 When you know it isn't in the client's best interest to hire you.